-The Centers for Medicare & Medicaid Services (CMS) approved the following temporary changes to the Community HealthChoices (CHC) 1915(c) waiver from March 6, 2020 through June 30, 2020.
+The Centers for Medicare & Medicaid Services (CMS) approved temporary changes to the Community HealthChoices (CHC) 1915(c) waiver beginning March 6, 2020 in response to the COVID-19 pandemic.
 Approval of these changes is covered under Appendix K, Emergency Preparedness and Response, which states may use during emergency situations to request amendments to their approved waivers.
 These changes address potential staffing shortages and the need for service provision not included in approved service descriptions to ensure participant health and safety needs can be accommodated for the duration of the COVID-19 statewide emergency.
 The duration of the approval may be extended depending on the length of the declared emergency.